 Our ASA session sections are based on our membership numbers.
-At the end of 2013, we had 160 members.
-We are currently conducting a membership drive targeting graduate students, and we hope to increase our section to 300 members by the end of 2014.
-This will allow us to run one more paper session at the 2015 ASA meeting in Chicago.
+We are currently conducting a membership drive targeting graduate students, and we hope to increase our section to 300 members by the end of 2015.
+This will allow us to run one more paper session at the 2016 ASA meeting in Seattle.

 Here is the link to join and renew. https://asa.enoah.com/default.aspx

 Please renew and encourage your colleagues to join!

 Send your news to email@example.com for the next issue.

 Volume 1 of the Human-Animal Studies e-Newsletter published in January informed members of the Animals and Society Institute that Amy Fitzgerald was recently awarded the Meritorious Service Award for full time faculty at the University of Windsor for her accomplishments in teaching and research.
 This is pleasing news, so it is repeated here.